konrad-amtenbrink/mkc/README.md

 ```
 When you are asked whether you want to start pairing, switch on your keyboard and type 'yes' (or 'y').

-`mkc` should return a connection request window should be shown.
+`mkc` should return and a connection request window should be shown.
 Click connect and you are done.

 ## Installation